lukasNebr/stream-web-provider/README.md

 For permanent execution of the application (in the background), please install the provided system service (*stream_web_provider.service*).
 Please add this file inside the */etc/systemd/system/* directory of your system.
-Inside this file you have to update the dummy username with your username.
+Inside this file, you have to update the placeholder username with your username.

-After this steps you have to enable the servie:
+After these steps, you have to enable the service:

 ``sudo systemctl enable stream_web_provider.service``